 There were info controls from quite early on which I was a little unsure of, but although they break the rhythm of the ride they're a part of the Audax experience and noting the colour of a cottage or the wording on an obscure signpost reminds you of the uniqueness of these events - it ain't no signposted Sportive!

 My aim for the day was to ride a decent time by my standards (sub 10.30) and not "blow up" due to poor fuelling.
 Three breakfasts had left me feeling bloated but well fuelled - would it work?
 I was working on the theory that I'd heard from a friend that it really takes 3 hours for the complex carbs to break up and turn into glycogen so having stocked up in advance, I made sure I had a proper stop at the first control in Tenbury for beans on toast and loadsa tea.
 Sport nutrition at its finest!
 Then came the beautiful ride through undulating lanes around Thornbury to Bromyard.
-Never take a selfy on a bike, it's not safe.
-See below.
+I grabbed a selfie with my phone but had to take my hefty waterproof glove off to do so, meaning the photo looked ridiculous.
+Oh well.

 The roads were quiet again and I found myself riding with a nice guy called Jack - having exchanged names I of course had to explain mine which passed the time!
 We were both taking it relatively easy but when we hit the lovely village of Weobley, where many of the riders regrouped, only just over 5 hours had ticked by and I was on for my target time, although it was a little shy of half way.
 I fuelled up more in the Green Bean cafe - amazing butternut squash soup and almond tart, more drink, plus a refill of my water bottle.
 Stupidly I left the full bottle on the wall when I was putting my gloves and helmet back on, so I left Weobley well carbed up but with only half a bottle of nuun to drink and not much civilisation on the roads ahead.